ubuntu/snappy-playpen/gogs/README.md

 This project creates a working snap of GOGS = a go based git service

-install snap - snap install gogs-mysql
+install snap - snap install gogs

 point a browser to localhost:3001
 To run as is, you will need to provide the mysql passwrd wich is stored in